cryptobuks1/Bitcoin-BlockChain-ApiClient/README.md

 		Statistic statistic4 = new Statistic(chartype2);
 		Chart graphic2 = statistic4.getResourcesTransaction();

-		// The method getStats returns the summary of bitcoin statistics

-		Statistic statistic2 = new Statistic();
-		Stat stats = statistic2.getStats();

 		// The method getPools() retrieves all the mining pools.
 In this case, the parameter
 		// is the timespan that corresponds to 5 days.